openstack/neutron-lib/doc/source/contributor/contributing.rst

   still has direct neutron imports).
 The check happens daily therefore consider waiting to approve if you are either aware of another impactful change recently merged that has not been yet processed or you see failure rates spiking.
+- All projects that have `neutron-lib-current <http://codesearch.openstack.org/?q=neutron-lib-current&i=nope&files=requirements.txt&repos=>`_ should also be updated as part of consumption.

 Examples: